Ren294/SmartTraffic_Lakehouse_for_HCMC/README.md

 - Source: [Traffic_Accidents_HCMCity](https://www.kaggle.com/datasets/ren294/traffic-accidents-hcmcity)

-The dataset provided contains information about a road accident that took place on various roads inHo Chi Minh City.
+The dataset provided contains information about a road accident that took place on various roads in **Ho Chi Minh City, Viet Nam**.
 It includes details about the accident, such as the vehicles involved, severity, accident time, recovery time, and traffic congestion caused by the accident.
 This data can be useful for traffic management systems, accident reporting, and analyzing traffic patterns.

-Here is the schema of the provided JSON, described in a hierarchical structure:
+Here is the schema of the provided `JSON`, described in a hierarchical structure:

 ```json
 {